-A mini photo session may cause you more stress.
+A mini photo session will cause you more stress.

 When you are limited on time and worried about getting that “perfect” shot, or the kids behaving, or arriving on time, or the weather, (and the list of worries that we’ve all had goes on), there is a lot more to be stressed about.

-First, if you’re stressed, the kids feel it and will act accordingly.
+First, the kids feel your stress and will act accordingly.
 Whether they are shy or too busy, you’ll feel the pressure during your shoot as you feel the time ticking away.

-Rescheduling a mini session is much more difficult for both ends because there are usually numerous families involved.
-Or some mini sessions will happen rain or shine, so you have to be prepared to get a little wet.
+Rescheduling a mini session is much more difficult for both ends because there are numerous families involved.
+Mini sessions will happen rain or shine.
+You have to be prepared to get wet.
 A regular family photo session, it’s about what is best for your family, whether that is rescheduling when works best for you or moving to a different location.

 “But my kid will only ‘behave’ for photos for 15 minutes anyways.”

 I have heard this one A LOT.
 You could replace “behave” with “sit still,” or “cooperate” but the meaning is the same.